Scags/IDA-Scripts/README.md

 ### sigsmasher.py ###

 Makes SourceMod ready signatures for every function in IDA's database.
 Yes, this will take a long, long time.
 Requires PyYAML so you'll need to `pip install pyyaml`.
-You have the option of only generating signatures for typed functions so this works very well with [Symbol Smasher](https://github.com/Scags/IDA-Source-Symbol-Smasher).
+You have the option of only generating signatures for typed functions so this works very well with the Symbol Smasher.

 ### structaligner.py ###